jerryhgladinet/docs/admin/source/chapter03.rst

     LANGUAGE SETTINGS

-This section setup the web portal languages and also client application language for Windows client.
+This section sets up the web portal languages and also the client application languages for Windows client.